Declaration of Principles, London 1983

 - 9The Secretariat is required to maintain a system of computerized bookkeeping for easy access to updated information about the financial status and dispositions.

-- 10The Secretariat is required to maintain a system of dual signatures for all expenses.
+- 10The Secretariat is required to maintain a system of dual signatures for all expenses over 5,000 USD.

 - 11The financial year of the International Democrat Union runs from 1 January to 31 December.
 At the end of each financial year, the Secretary General and Treasurer shall see to that the accounts for the year ended are closed, and that the annual accounts are submitted to the Executive Committee for approval.
 When presented for approval, the annual accounts shall be accompanied with the Political Auditor’s report and a statement from a chartered accountant designated by the Executive.
 Ratified by the IDU Party Leaders Meeting in London (United Kingdom) on 11 November, 2011, and amended by the IDU Executive Committee in Wellington on 29 May 2012 , the IDU Executive Committee in Santiago de Chile on 13 May 2019 and the virtual Meeting of the IDU Executive Committee on 14 December 2020.